bboe/deterministic_zip/README.md

    when the user running `deterministic_zip` has execute access on the file.

-__Note__: `deterministic_zip` does not modify or update timestamps of any files it adds to archives.
+__Note__: `deterministic_zip` does not modify nor update timestamps of any files it adds to archives.
 The techniques used above apply only to the copys of files within archives `deterministic_zip` creates.